Three Minute Thesis

 The first 3MT was held at The University of Queensland (UQ) in 2008 with 160 graduate students competing.
 Enthusiasm for the 3MT concept grew and its adoption by numerous universities led to the development of an international competition in 2010.
 Today students from the United States, the United Kingdom, Canada, and Hong Kong take part in their own regional and national events.

-Cornell’s 5th annual 3MT final round competition was held on Wednesday, March 20, 2019 at 5:00 pm ET in Call Auditorium.
+Cornell will host its seventh 3MT competition in Spring 2022.
 3MT challenges research degree students to present a compelling story on their dissertation or thesis and its significance in just three minutes, in language appropriate to a non-specialist audience.

 In addition to first place and second place winners from among the eight finalists, audience members are asked to select a People’s Choice Award.